canjs/can-define/map/docs/static.extend.md

 @signature `DefineMap.extend([name,] [static,] prototype)`

-Extends can.DefineMap, or constructor functions derived from can.DefineMap, to create a new constructor function.
+Extends DefineMap, or constructor functions derived from DefineMap, to create a new constructor function.

 ```js